Ponty Chadha's son Manpreet gets bail in real estate fraud case

 A Look Out Circular (LOC) was issued against Chadha in the case, they said.

 A case has also been registered against him and other promoters of Wave Group in connection with another matter, they said.
-(AGENCIES)
+(PTI)

 Editorial